DataDog/documentation/content/agent/faq/how-datadog-agent-determines-the-hostname.md

 ---
-title: How does Datadog determine the agent hostname?
+title: How does Datadog determine the Agent hostname?
 kind: faq
 aliases:
     - /agent/faq/how-can-i-change-the-hostname/